 For more emphasis: “… that I had stored in no other location.”

 Learn from Mat Honan’s loss.
-Had he had a backup, his story would have been about a major inconvenience, nothing more.
-As it is, some of his most precious data is gone – forever.
+Had he backed up, his story would have been about a major inconvenience, nothing more.
+As it is, some of his most precious data is gone forever.

 Isolate your accounts from each other

 Quoting the victim:

 My accounts were daisy-chained together.
 Getting into Amazon let my hackers get into my Apple ID account, which helped them get into Gmail, which gave them access to Twitter.

 We often talk about how important it is to have different passwords for different accounts.
 If a hacker manages to get your password at service “A,” then he may well be able to log in to services “B”, “C”, and “D”, if you used the same password at all four.

 That’s not what happened here.

 In this case, using the same email addresses for the accounts allowed the hacker to exploit vulnerabilities in the “I lost my password” recovery process to gain access.

 So, how do you “isolate” your accounts from each other?

 - Use different email addresses as usernames at different services.